 - 1. Install pump and pump seal on container. - 2.
 Install windshield washer container.
 Secure the container with four self tapping screws. - 3.
 Attach the hose to the windshield washer pump. - 4.
 Connect the pump's electrical lead and ground wire as tagged during removal. - 5.
 Turn the battery disconnect switch to the ON position. - 6.
 Fill the container with cleaning fluid.

+windshield washer.

-- Squirt some cleaning fluid onto the windshield with the windshield washer. - 2.
-Make repairs if windshield washer doesn't work.
+2. Make repairs if windshield washer doesn't work.

 REMOTE CONTROLLER (OPTIONAL)

 The remote controller consists of the following: